-During the course of 12 months up to 31 March 2018, 32,000 children entered into care while a similar number leave the system.
+During the course of 12 months up to 31 March 2018, 32,000 children entered into care while a similar number left the system.
 Those who leave do so for a variety of reasons.
 Some return to their own homes or go to live with a relative, some age out of the care system, some are subjected to a residence or special guardianship order, and some are adopted.

 Statistical reports gathered and published by government departments and bodies for England provide statistics for the entire UK, breaking down the statistics into England, Scotland, Wales, and Northern Ireland.
 On 31 March 2019, there were 56,150 children in England living with foster families comprising 72% of the 75,420 children in care at that time who were looked after away from home.